 If you have heard the terms authoritative and authoritarian parenting, you would be forgiven for thinking they are the same thing, or at least quite similar.
 They sound almost the same, and both terms indicate that authority is at the center of their philosophy.

 Both styles of parenting do have authority at their core.
-But it is how the parents who practice authoritative vs. authoritarian parenting enforce that authority and interact with their child that is different.
+But, the difference is how parents use these strategies to enforce their authority, and interact with their child.

 Authoritative vs. Authoritarian Parenting

 Authoritative and authoritarian parenting have some similarities but overall are significantly different.
 Both parenting styles have high expectations and standards.
 However, it is the way in which authoritative and authoritarian parents interact with their children that the two styles diverge.

 - What Is Authoritarian Parenting?

 - Effects of Authoritative Parenting